Hidden Place: Music video

-The music video for "Hidden Place" was directed by Inez van Lamsweerde and Vinoodh Matadin and co-directed by M/M Paris.
+The music video for "Hidden Place" was co-directed by designers M/M (Paris) and photographers Inez and Vinoodh.
 It was shot in four days in February 2001 in London.
 It was originally planned for a song from Selmasongs, but Björk felt the project was more appropriate for Vespertine.
 The video consists of close-up shots panning around Björk's face, as fluids flow in and out of her facial orifices.
-M/M Paris explained the concept behind the video: "We always wanted to get as close to her as we could, as we all felt she had never been portrayed as the "real" and beautiful woman she is.
+M/M (Paris) explained the concept behind the video: "We always wanted to get as close to her as we could, as we all felt she had never been portrayed as the "real" and beautiful woman she is.
 This is somehow taboo, to observe a pop star with no makeup from a distance of half an inch.
 Then the idea of the liquid works as a visualization of all possible emotions pulsating and circulating in her very busy brain.
 The loop idea was a main point for us as well, trying to extend the usual time frame of pop video super-fast editing, to make it hypnotising, mesmerising and irritating, like an eternally burning fireplace."